 Bluetooth integration, cloud-based software, and wi-fi hotspots.
 Technology has ensured that business as usual doesn’t mean business in the usual location.
 Your local coffee shop, train, plane, or beach chair all have the potential to be an office if the need arises.

-- Plan your office around your calendar: Every week, review your calendar to see where you have meetings and plan virtual offices around your trips.
+- Plan your office around your calendar: Every week, review your calendar to see where you have meeting you can use a great scheduling tool like 10to8 and plan virtual offices around your trips.
 Decide if you need to return to your office or whether working from a remote location will save you time.

 Put time back into your calendar for the things you love doing.
 Implementing just a few of these ideas will increase productivity and help you run a more efficient practice.